 Features like Auvik’s Cisco Service API can help streamline this process.
 For example, in Auvik, you can see whether Cisco network equipment is under a current or expiring support contract, if the device is eligible to receive critical security updates, and if the device is still available for purchase.

-With a complete list of outdated devices, you can make the business case to replace them before they slowly but surely go kaput.
+With a complete list of outdated network infrastructure devices, you can make the business case to replace them before they slowly but surely go kaput.

 Replacing devices doesn’t have to be an immediate expense, either.
 You can maintain the list and estimate when other devices will have to be replaced.
 This inventory allows you to make the business case for device upgrades and to have hardware refreshes built into IT budgets for future quarters.
 And by proactively identifying devices and replacing them in bulk, you can get a better deal.